ajihsan/ultimate-data-pipeline/real_time_pipeline/README.md

 ---

 ### Future Improvements
+1. Monitoring
-- Implement monitoring and logging for easier debugging.
+- Implement monitoring and alerting for easier debugging.
+- Could use Prometheus + Grafana for real-time metrics and visualization.
+- Set up alerting rules to detect failures in CDC ingestion and Flink processing.

+2. CDC Ingestion
+- Encode CDC data using Protobuf for efficient serialization.
+- Add a schema registry to manage and validate data schemas dynamically.
-- Optimize Kafka topic partitions for better scalability.
+- Optimize Kafka topic partitions to ensure better scalability and load balancing.

+3. LLM
+- Use a larger model, such as `deepseek-r1:7b`, for improved accuracy.
+- Deploy using vLLM on a GPU-enabled environment for faster inference.
-- Improve sentiment analysis accuracy with fine-tuned models.
+- Fine-tune sentiment analysis models on domain-specific datasets to improve classification precision.

 ---